Four Effective Strategies to Relieve Neck Pain from Screen Use | Simple Tips for Long-Term Comfort

 Last Note

 All these elements (ergonomics, stretches, exercise and muscle strength) are important.
 Listen to your body and care for yourself.
 Ask a friend to check your normal work posture.
-We often lean to the side as we use the mouse without realising.
+We often lean to the side as we use the mouse without realising it.

 Think about changes to tool placement and work behaviours that will help you establish and maintain a relaxed neutral work posture.